Eoin Butler: writer, journalist and Mayoman of the Year

 Clarence Hotel, 6 Wellington Quay, Dublin 2

 cocktail1I have climbed the highest mountain.
 I have roamed through the fields.
 A mighty nettle stung me and then I got chased by a bullock.
-But, sure, I got here in the end is the important thing.
+But sure I got here eventually.
 Read the rest of this entry »

 Published: The Evening Herald, March 2009